Hexheld/hexheld-docs/MD/Pilot16.md

 | `24` | `[SP+imm]` | `25` | `[IX-]` | `26` | `[DS]` |
 | `28` | Invalid | `29` | `DS:[IX-]` | `30` | Invalid |

 - `imm` is a 16-bit unsigned literal value from an additional instruction word.
-If the operation size is 8-bit, only the lower 8 bits of the literal value are significant.
+In the immediate addressing mode, if the operation size is 8-bit, only the lower 8 bits of the literal value are significant.

 The following are the available RM register operands by operation size: